cyrraz/phd-thesis/README.md

 * C. Praz, [*Search for B→Kνν decays with a machine learning method at the Belle II experiment*](https://dx.doi.org/10.3204/PUBDB-2022-04919), Ph.D. thesis, DESY, Hamburg, 2022.

 The pdf of the thesis can be produced by unzipping `figs.zip` and `tables.zip`, and running `make`.
 For producing the pdf, you need a distribution for the TeX typesetting system, such as [TeX Live](https://www.tug.org/texlive/quickinstall.html).
+An alternative is to use an online LaTeX editor, such as [Overleaf](https://www.overleaf.com/).
 A template version of the thesis is available in [this repository](https://github.com/cyrraz/thesis-template).

 The main files and folders are:
 * `phd_thesis.tex`: main tex file whose purpose is to import all the other tex files;